ddttom/doc2web/user-manual.md

 **Q: How closely does the HTML match the original document?**
 A: The HTML output attempts to preserve styling, but complex layouts may differ slightly.

-**Q: Why are Table of Contents and Index sections replaced with placeholders?**
+**Q: How does doc2web handle Table of Contents and Index sections?**
-A: These navigation elements are typically not needed in web formats and can create unnecessary duplication.
-The placeholders make it clear where these elements were in the original document without cluttering the output.
+A: These navigation elements are automatically detected and properly decorated with appropriate styling in the output.
+This maintains their visual structure while preventing unnecessary duplication in web formats.

 **Q: Can doc2web convert to PDF?**
 A: No, only Markdown and HTML outputs are currently supported.